freelancephp/WP-External-Links/wp-external-links/readme.txt

 = Features =
 * Open links in new window or tab
 * Add "follow" or "nofollow"
-* Add "noopener" and "noreferrer"
+* Add "noopener" and "noreferrer" (for security)
+* Scan posts, comments, widgets or the whole page
-* Add font icons (font awesome and dashicons)
+* Add font icons (font awesome and dashicons) and CSS classes
+* Better SEO

+= And more... =
 * WPMU Settings (Multi Site)
-* Better SEO
+* Use template tag to apply plugin settings on specific contents
+* Set data-attribute to change how individual links will be treated
+* Use action and filters to implement your specific needs

 = Easy to use =
-After activating you can set all options for external and internal links.
+After activating you can set all options for external and internal links on the plugins admin page.

 = On the fly =
 The plugin filters the output of links on the fly.
 This means the real content of posts, pages etcetera will not be changed.